 Physical disability or impairment is a total or partial loss of a person’s bodily functions e.g. walking, gross motor skills, fine motor skills and/or total or partial loss of a part of the body.
-Mobility impairments have varying physical limitations and you deal with your limitations in different ways; you may use crutches, wheelchairs, adapted equipment or assistive technology.
-However, physical impairment may not always be visually apparent.
-Physical disabilities encompass a wide range of abilities.
+Mobility impairments have varying difficulty with physical tasks and you deal with your limitations in different ways; you may use crutches, wheelchairs, adapted equipment or assistive technology.
+However, physical impairment may not always be clear for people to see.
+Physical disabilities covers a wide range of abilities.
 The same physical disability can have very different effects on different people and can vary due to periods of remission.
-You need to learn accessible routes around campus; problems, such as bad weather or crowded pavements as these can interfere with your movement from one place to another.
+You may need to learn accessible routes around campus; problems, such as bad weather or crowded pavements can make it difficult to get around college.

 How does a physical disability affect my learning?